coltenthefirst/Image-To-Roblox/SECURITY.md

 # Security Policy

-These models and servers are currently being supported or not with security updates.
+These models/servers are currently being supported or not with security updates.

 | Model/Server | Support Status          |
 | ------- | ------------------ |